-As described in the "Theory of Operation" subsection in Functional Description, the MIC24051 requires at least 20mV peak-to-peak ripple at the FB pin to make the g_m amplifier and the error comparator behave properly.
+As described in the "Theory of Operation" subsection in the Functional Description section, the MIC24055 requires at least 20mV peak-to-peak ripple at the FB pin to make the g_m amplifier and the error comparator behave properly.
 Also, the output voltage ripple should be in phase with the inductor current.
 Therefore, the output voltage ripple caused by the output capacitors value should be much smaller than the ripple caused by the output capacitor ESR.
 If low-ESR capacitors, such as ceramic capacitors, are selected as the output capacitors, a ripple injection method should be applied to provide the enough feedback voltage ripple.
 Please refer to the "Ripple Injection" subsection for more details.